danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/staging/common/common.md

 The grain of the table is the version of a Zuora subscription.

+Information on the Enterprise Dimensional Model can be found in the [handbook](https://about.gitlab.com/handbook/business-ops/data-team/platform/edw/)

 {% enddocs %}

 {% docs dim_dates %}
 Dimensional table representing both calendar year and fiscal year date details.

 The grain of the table is a calendar day.

+Information on the Enterprise Dimensional Model can be found in the [handbook](https://about.gitlab.com/handbook/business-ops/data-team/platform/edw/)

 {% enddocs %}